ionic-team/ionic-docs/src/content/faq/glossary.md

   <section id="unit-tests">
     <a href="#unit-tests"><h3>Unit Tests</h3></a>
     <p>Unit Tests and unit testing are a way to test small pieces of code to see if they behave as expected.
-Unit testing frameworks include Jasmine, Mocah, QUnit, and many others.</p>
+Unit testing frameworks include Jasmine, Mocha, QUnit, and many others.</p>
   </section>

   <section id="webpack">